lironfarzam/FaceOne/chrome_extensions/README.md

 The extension follows this workflow for processing images:

+1. **Extension Initialization**:

+   - Preloads critical resources to optimize performance
+   - Initializes machine learning models with proper error handling
+   - Sets up worker pool for parallel processing if available
+   - Configures dynamic CSS updater for persistent styling
+   - Initializes image tracking system

+2. **Image Detection**:

-1. **Image Detection**: The content script observes the DOM for new images
+   - The content script observes the DOM for new images
+   - Images are filtered based on size and validity
+   - Valid images are added to the processing queue

+3. **Queue Management**:

-2. **Queue Management**: Images are added to a processing queue with priority
+   - Images are added to a processing queue with priority
+   - Visible images are prioritized over off-screen images
+   - Queue is processed based on resource availability

+4. **Worker Assignment**:

-3. **Worker Assignment**: The worker pool assigns images to available workers
+   - The worker pool assigns images to available workers
+   - Tasks are distributed evenly among workers
+   - Worker health and performance are monitored

+5. **Pre-processing**:

-4. **Pre-processing**: Workers prepare images for model input
+   - Workers prepare images for model input
+   - Images are resized to optimal dimensions
+   - Color normalization and format conversion is applied

+6. **Face Detection**:

-5. **Face Detection**: The sandbox detects faces using FaceAPI.js
+   - The sandbox detects faces using FaceAPI.js
+   - Different models are used based on image size
+   - Multiple detection attempts with different orientations if needed

+7. **Embedding Generation**:

-6. **Embedding Generation**: For detected faces, embeddings are generated using FaceNet
+   - For detected faces, embeddings are generated using FaceNet
+   - 512-dimensional vector represents each face's features
+   - Embeddings are normalized for consistent comparison

+8. **Similarity Comparison**:

-7. **Similarity Comparison**: Embeddings are compared against known faces
+   - Embeddings are compared against known faces
+   - Cosine similarity determines match confidence
+   - Threshold application determines final match/no-match decision

+9. **Visualization**:

-8. **Visualization**: Results are displayed on the page (frames, labels)
+   - Results are displayed on the page (frames, labels)
+   - Color coding indicates match confidence
+   - Text labels show similarity percentages

+10. **Action Application**:

-9. **Action Application**: Based on settings, actions like blurring may be applied
+    - Based on settings, actions like blurring may be applied
+    - CSS filters apply blur effects to matching images
+    - Visual indicators show processing status

+11. **Result Storage**:

-10. **Result Storage**: Blurred image information is stored for persistence
+    - Blurred image information is stored for persistence
+    - Processing state is tracked to prevent redundant work
+    - URL normalization ensures consistent recognition

+12. **DOM Monitoring**:
-11. **DOM Monitoring**: MutationObserver watches for new content and applies saved settings
+    - MutationObserver watches for new content
+    - Newly added images are processed automatically
+    - Dynamic content changes trigger reapplication of settings

 ## Technical Details